-For one, sometimes dog owners or a maintenance person will leave a yard gate open, and allow the dog to roam the neighborhood.
-Let’s take a look at more info and some special precautions on how we can not only avoid dog scratches but handle them properly.
+For one, dog owners or maintenance personnel sometimes open a yard gate and allow the dog to roam the neighborhood.
+Let’s take a look at more info and some special precautions on how to avoid dog scratches and handle them properly.

 Our expert attorney, Michael Ehline, writes about how to deal with this situation.
 In most instances, you didn’t try to get scratched.
 But Ehline Law is here to help press charges against the dog owner and deal with the insurance company or other organizations financially liable.
 Call us for a free consultation today by dialing (213) 596-9642.

-First, let’s look at the information from the Centers for Disease Control.
+First, let’s look at the Centers for Disease Control information.
 The CDC tracks the number of dog bites and scratches annually.
 They posted crucial information about these types of injuries here.

-As the mammal that is most in contact with people, dogs are the leading cause of the spread of rabies.
-Rabies is a terminal disease and one that should be taken as seriously as possible by the negligence victim, even if scratched by a small puppy who escaped the side door, hole in a fence, or roaming in a public space like a dog park.
+As the mammal most in contact with people, dogs are the leading cause of the spread of rabies.
+Rabies is a terminal disease and one that should be taken as seriously as possible by the negligence victim, even if scratched by a small puppy who escaped the side door, hole in a fence, or roamed in a public space like a dog park.

 The CDC evidence shows that scratches are less likely to spread the disease than biting, but both should be taken seriously as the victim could still be killed in rare cases.
-This is especially the case when dealing with an exchange of fluid, whether it be saliva or blood.
+This is especially the case when dealing with an exchange of fluid, saliva, or blood.
 Approximately 800,000 Americans are affected by dog bites annually.

 Dog scratches often seem like a less serious issue than bites.
 In some ways, they are.
-That being said, there is still a substantial risk for adults and children when injured by a dog.
+That being said, the substantial risk for adults and children injured by a dog is still.
 In some cases, this is due to an aggressive dog due to rabies.
-In other cases, dogs will attack a person that they do not know like a mail carrier.
+In other cases, dogs will attack a person that they do not know, like a mail carrier.
 For others, it is due to a lack of training.

 Regardless of the cause, a scratch can be a major issue.
 This goes even more so for children.
 Dog scratches can range from a superficial wound to something that breaks the skin.
 When combined with dog bites, there are occasions where this is potentially fatal.
 For the average person, there is always a risk that a dog may become hostile.
 The more knowledge you have before an attack, the better can avoid emotional trauma, bodily injuries, and property damage caused by other dogs.

-This is a common topic, and one that should be taken seriously.
+This is a common topic and one that should be taken seriously.
 For some, the answer is medical treatment.
-However, there are often long term issues related to a dog scratch, especially if it gets infected.
-If you or a loved one are at risk of being infected by rabies, there is a special attention necessary to avoid a much worse disease– and outcome.
+However, there are often long-term issues related to a dog scratch, especially if it gets infected.
+If you or a loved one are at risk of being infected by rabies, special attention is necessary to avoid a much worse disease– and outcome.

 In some circumstances, there is a need for compensation for such injuries.
-Medical bills are often quite hefty, especially if you are uninsured or underinsured.
+Medical bills are often quite hefty, especially if uninsured or underinsured.
 They will rack up quickly and could become a major burden for your family.
 This is especially the case when the injuries continue over a long period.
-Serious infections, such as a staph infection are a serious concern.
+Serious infections, such as staph infection, are a serious concern.

 We have more info about that below.

-Topical infection.
+- Topical infection.
 This is perhaps the most pressing and common form of injury caused by dog scratches.
-Dogs are often exposed to the elements and their scratches can cause severe infects.
+Dogs are often exposed to the elements, and their scratches can cause severe infections.
 Some can lodge under the skin and cause anything ranging from discomfort to needing surgery.
-This is especially the case with issues below.
+This is especially the case with the issues below.

 Above, we wrote about the importance of such an attorney.
 Below we will write about some of the key reasons that such an attorney will be important to where you are headed next.
 There is a good rule of thumb in cases like this– if you are not sure, you should contact an attorney.
 We will show below why and how this is a good idea.

-Specialization.
-Calling an attorney that does not have specialization in dog bites or dog scratches can be a big mistake.
-You may like and trust the attorney that filed your divorce papers or closed the deal on your house, but he or she may not be the right person for this job.
-Instead, an attorney that is well versed and practiced in personal injury– especially that of dog bites is key.
+- Specialization.
+Calling an attorney that does not have a field in dog bites or scratches can be a big mistake.
+You may like and trust the attorney that filed your divorce papers or closed the deal on your house, but they may not be the right person for this job.
+Instead, an attorney that is well-versed and practiced in personal injury, especially dog bites, is critical.
 This goes for whether you are the injured person or if you are the dog owner.
 Dog owners could also benefit from having the right advice from an expert.

-Some families prefer retainers— and have the thousands of dollars necessary to make this happen.
+- Some families prefer retainers— and have the thousands of dollars necessary to make this happen.
 However, attorneys who work on contingency and those who work on retainer are equally skilled.
-In fact, many attorneys will do both, depending on circumstance.
+In fact, many attorneys will do both, depending on the circumstances.

-Attorneys who work on contingency charge different rate, but one of the most common is one third of the overall recovery.
-This means that the injured person will have the correct amount necessary to handle all of the effects of the injury– both when it comes to a physical recovery and for the bills that the injury of the dog bite or dog scratch need.
+Attorneys who work on a contingency charge different rates, but one of the most common is one-third of the overall recovery.
+This means that the injured person will have the necessary amount to handle all of the effects of the injury– both when it comes to physical healing and for the bills that the damage of the dog bite or dog scratch needs.
 Choosing an attorney working on contingency that understands the dog bite statutes is crucial.

-In almost all states no compensation is allowed in negligence cases for any emotional trauma or harm for the injured animal, or the person losing their companion animals even if they perceive the injuries as they occur.
+In almost all states, no compensation is allowed in negligence cases for any emotional trauma or harm to the injured animal or the person losing their companion animals, even if they perceive the injuries as they occur.

-Working with you.
+You are working with you.
 You may be tempted to use your old real estate attorney.
-This may be the case especially if you are the dog owner in question.
+This may be the case, especially if you are the dog owner in question.
 However, dog owners or the injured each have different concerns.
-Having an attorney that is always available to you and your family who can also competently deal with the dog owner’s insurance company remains key.
+Having an attorney always available to you and your family who can also competently deal with the dog owner’s insurance company remains critical.

 Some attorneys will work with you through anything you need.
-In some cases, they will cover the cost of medical expenses up front.
-In others, they can pre-pay for the future medical expenses.
-This can be the key element needed to help your family recover in the way it needs to.
+In some cases, they will cover the cost of medical expenses upfront.
+In others, they can pre-pay for future medical expenses.
+This can be the critical element needed to help your family recover in the way it needs to.
 Don’t discount it during a time of need for non-dog bite attacks.

-Either way, the private property owner or dog owner has a legal responsibility to compensate the person injured, especially if the dog owner knew one of their pets bite people or their large dog’s actions caused bad scratches.
+Either way, the private property owner or dog owner has a legal responsibility to compensate the person injured, especially if the dog owner knew one of their pets bites people or their large dog’s actions caused terrible scratches.

 Whether it’s a small dog or a large dog, we can assist you in pursuing liability insurance money.
 Once you form an attorney-client relationship with us, we can help you recover financially for any injuries caused.
 If the settlement offer is too low, we can help you file a civil lawsuit against those legally responsible for causing your puncture wounds, lost wages, emotional distress, and other injuries a dog caused.

 Fortunately, this one is easy– the Ehline Law Firm APLC.
 The firm has multiple offices up and down the Pacific Coast.
-And, even better, it has the best experience when it comes to dog bite cases coupled with severe injuries.
-This is the case for both the injured and for unreasonably careless dog owners.
-Having the ability to handle dog bite and dog scratch cases is going to be the best possible feather in your cap.
+And, even better, it has the best experience regarding dog bite cases coupled with severe injuries.
+This is the case for injured and unreasonably careless dog owners.
+Having the ability to handle dog bite and dog scratch cases are going to be the best possible feather in your cap.